samanthac02/FTCDocumentation/docs/source/designProcess.rst

 .. image:: FTCImages/openCloseClaw.png
   :width: 600

 This claw design comprises of 1 motor mount, 4 "bananas", and 2 "banana" mounts.
 Originally, our design had standoffs to connect the top and bottom bananas, but we had to custom-design a part after finding out we used all of our standoffs.
+We also plan on ziptying grippy material to the bananas.

 Prototype
 *********************